Frequently Asked Questions

 8. At what age do you let your puppies go to their new homes?
 Back to top.

 We take this on a case-by-case basis.
-It is usually somewhere between 9 and 12 weeks of age.
+It is usually around 12 weeks of age.

 9. How much are your puppies?
 Back to top.

 To view some general puppy pricing, click here.
 Please feel free to email or call to inquire on the specific cost of a puppy you may be interested in.

 10. May I come to your home and view the puppies?
 Back to top.

 Even though it appears suspicious, we have learned not to let people come to our house to view the pups. :-( They can bring in things like Parvo on their shoes, unknowingly.
 Parvo can even stick to tires!
 A breeder friend of ours had both Parvo and Distemper brought into her home this way, before the puppies were old enough to vaccinate.
 She lost a number of puppies. :-( Another friend of ours used to let people come to her house and view her puppies.
 One day she left to run some errands and when she got home, much to her horror, all her puppies were gone!

 We have a large family and will do everything we can to protect them in these times, not to mention protecting our Cavaliers and our possessions.
 We feel having numerous strangers come to our homes is just too dangerous.
 We are always happy to send pictures and answer any questions you may have.
 We can also meet you somewhere convenient if you would like to view a puppy that is old enough to be taken out, as well as the pup's parents.
 We want to extend our sincere apologies for any inconvenience this may cause.

 11. How do I reserve a puppy?
 Back to top.